 The following twelve examples include businesses that have given investors high levels of equity crowdfunding ROI through company exits, share buybacks, paper-profits, or the potential for personal exits through a secondary market.
 They are in alphabetical order.

-Early investors who backed the startup in 2010, at a valuation of £26 million, have seen their shares increase significantly in value.
-By 2017, investors who had bought one £230 share were sitting on a shareholding worth £6,590, representing a colossal rise in value of 2,765% in seven years.
+Early investors who backed the startup in 2010, at a valuation of £26 million, saw their shares increase significantly in value.
+By 2017, investors were sitting on a colossal rise in value of 2,765% in seven years.

 FreeAgent